IsahiRea/unit-converter/README.md

 # Unit Converter

-This repository contains a simple unit converter application built using HTML, CSS, and Javascript.
+This repository contains a simple unit converter application built using HTML, CSS, and JavaScript.
 The app allows users to quickly convert between various units of measurement.
 It’s a straightforward project designed to improve my understanding of web development fundamentals.

 ## Getting Started